 There are three main agencies that carry jurisdiction over the entry of dogs into the US, the USDA as mentioned above, US Customs and Border Protection (CBP) and the Centers for Disease Control and Prevention (CDC).
 The three agencies were directed by the 2018 Farm Bill Provision to provide an estimate on the number of dogs being imported into the country.

-The data in this report which highlights the 99% of canine imports not being screened before entering the US is an important first step in remedying this issue.
+The data in this report which highlights the 99% of canine imports do not have screenings before entering the US is an important first step in remedying this issue.
 The current regulatory and statutory framework that is in place will need to be updated in order to protect the health of both the public and of the country’s animals.

 Moving forward, the National Animal Interest Alliance (NAIA) will work closely with both the Department of Agriculture and Congress to protect the US from the introduction of foreign diseases by advancing federal policies that strengthen US import laws and regulations